 3) ANTIQUE QUILTS

 If I needed to wash an antique or heirloom quilt, the first thing I would do is find someone with expertise on what to do.
-Luckily I have my friend Betty Anne who is an expert in the cleaning and preservation of antique quilts.
+Luckily I have a quilting colleague who is an expert in the cleaning and preservation of antique quilts.

 If you do not have a friend who is an expert/resource on cleaning antique quilts, then researching on the internet is your second best option.

 The Michigan State University Museum has a nice article on Cleaning Antique Quilts.
 Interestingly in this online article they recommend only vacuuming antique quilts.
 If you do insist on washing the quilt, they provide some general instructions on safely washing an old quilt.